-Practicum by Yandex offers its students a real chance at a new career.
+Practicum offers its students a real chance at a new career.
 In our first article on the bootcamp, we discussed how it can help you launch a career in the data or web development industries with instruction on the latest tools and more.
-Part of what makes Practicum by Yandex a great option for career changers is the chance for them to test the industry before they even graduate.
+Part of what makes Practicum a great option for career changers is the chance for them to test the industry before they even graduate.

 The Apiary program at Practicum gives students a chance to get real feedback from real companies while working on real projects.
 Students get a jump start on their careers, a chance to succeed, and even get hired, in some cases, after turning in impressive work.

-The Apiary is the center of the Practicum by Yandex student’s experience with real-world companies.
+The Apiary is the center of the Practicum student’s experience with real-world companies.
 Named after places where multiple beehives coexist in harmony, it’s also a place where many workers produce sweet results after a great collective effort.

-After the Apiary has landed a project from a company, the technical team at Practicum by Yandex decides which students can handle the project depending on each project’s complexity.
+After the Apiary has landed a project from a company, the technical team at Practicum decides which students can handle the project depending on each project’s complexity.
 Some projects are simple enough for students to tackle at the sixth sprint, while others are so complex that only students on their last sprints or graduates can handle them.